squaregear/theater/docs/Introduction.md

 GenServer-like interface.
 I aimed for more of a pure actor model with only message passing for communication and a very simple behaviour for actors to implement.

+## Usage

+Create Actors by defining modules with the Theater.Actor behaviour.
+For convienience, modules can `use Theater.Actor` and have some default implementations provided for them.
+Here is an example of a simple Actor that keeps a counter.
+See `Theater.Actor` for more information about the Actor behaviour and the values the callbacks should return.

+    defmodule Counter do
+      use Theater.Actor

+      def init(id, message) do
+        process(0, id, message)
+      end

+      def process(i, _id, :increment) do
+        {:ok, i+1}
+      end
+      def process(i, id, {:get, pid}) do
+        send(pid, {:counter, id, i})
+        {:ok, i}
+      end
+      def process(_i, _id, :done) do
+        :stop
+      end

+    end

+Then use your Actors by sending them messages:

+    Theater.send(Counter, :dogs, :increment)
+    Theater.send(Coutner, :cats, :increment)
+    Theater.send(Counter, :dogs, :increment)

+    Theater.send(Counter, :dogs, {:get, self()})
+    Theater.send(Counter, :dogs, :done)

+Actors are addressed by their type (module) and ID.
+IDs can be any term you want to use, so strings, atoms, and integers are all valid.

+You do not have to worry about which node of your cluster they are running on, or what happens to them when you add or remove nodes to scale your cluster up and down.
+Theater takes care of starting and stopping those processes.
+You just send messages to your Actors by ID and Theater takes care of the rest.

+## Theater Client

+To have access to your Actors from a node that is not running Theater itself, include Theater as a dependency and then add an option like this to your config.exs:

+    config :theater, :client_only, true

+Then you will still be able to use `Theater.send()` to send messages to your Actors, but that node will not host Actors itself.
+This way some node of your cluster could host Actors and other could, say, run Phoenix.